A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 The spring attracts plenty of travelers to both Shanghai and Venice.
 The spring months attract visitors to Shanghai because of the activities around the city and the natural beauty.
 Also, the natural beauty are the main draw to Venice this time of year.

 In the spring, Shanghai is a little warmer than Venice.
-Typically, the spring temperatures in Shanghai in April are around 15°C (58°F), and Venice is about 13°C (55°F).
+Typically, the spring temperatures in Shanghai in April average around 15°C (58°F), and Venice averages at about 13°C (55°F).

 Shanghai usually receives around the same amount of sunshine as Venice during spring.
 Shanghai gets 153 hours of sunny skies, while Venice receives 154 hours of full sun in the spring.